 12 Exceptional Networking Event Examples

 Networking is (almost, not quite) as old as time.
-But in 2021, networking events are being redefined.
+But today, networking events are being redefined.

 After what seemed like an eternity of planning online networking events, you’re probably ready to jump back into physical events.
 But the reality is there’s no going “back” to normal.
 There’s only leaning into the next generation of networking.